Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Introduction

 In vehicular communications, spectrum shortage is another issue when considering data transmission among vehicles requesting computation offloading and those assisting in offloaded processing.
-In this context, non-orthogonal multiple access (NOMA) can serve several users within the same time and frequency resource block, which further improves the bandwidth efficiency \cite{Ding2017}, as evidenced in \cite{Kiani2018,YLiu2018,Ding2019T,Nouri2019}.
+In this context, non-orthogonal multiple access (NOMA) can serve several users within the same time and frequency resource block, which further improves the bandwidth efficiency \cite{Ding2017}, as evidenced in \cite{ChenY2017,YLiu2018,Ding2019T}.

-Motivated by the above-mentioned aspects, we construct a NOMA-based computation offloading scheme for infotainment applications.
+Motivated by the above-mentioned aspects, we construct a NOMA-based computation offloading scheme for targeted applications.
 Specifically, the vehicles in the platoon can offload computing tasks to the neighboring vehicles or retrieve results from other platoon members having less computing tasks by relying on the dedicated short-range communications (DSRC) protocol or on the cellular-vehicle-to-everything (C-V2X) protocol \cite{Naik2019}.
-Given the potentially high speed of vehicles we asume having an uncorrelated Rayleigh fading channel model and conceive an online algorithm for making offloading decisions for allocating the communication resources according to the near-instantaneous channel conditions and additionally taking into account the task queues of the vehicles in each time slot.
+Given the potentially high speed of vehicles, we assume an uncorrelated Rayleigh fading channel model and conceive an online algorithm by making offloading decisions by allocating the communication resources according to the near-instantaneous channel conditions and additionally considering the task queues of the vehicles in each time slot.
 The channel estimation errors are also taken into account in the vehicular platoons.

 The main contributions of our paper are summarized as follows: \begin{itemize} \item We propose a dynamic NOMA-based computation offloading scheme for a vehicular platoon.
-The problem of minimizing the long-term energy consumption of the whole platoon is formulated for optimizing the offloading decisions and the communication resource allocation.
+The problem of minimizing the average maximum task queue length at vehicles is formulated for optimizing the offloading decisions and the communication resource allocation.

 \item We design the computing and offloading decisions on a time-slot by time-slot basis and take the channel estimation errors into account.